MTRNord/matrix_capnproto_fed/README.md

 ## Will this be faster?

 Maybe.
-This is to be tested
+This is to be tested.
+However there exists some evidence that it might be faster than json by at least up to 20x <https://blog.cloudflare.com/introducing-lua-capnproto-better-serialization-in-lua#performance>

 ## What will be signed?